best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 The rest of this page describes the benefits of doing analysis as code and aims to help you ensure that your team are applying the good quality assurance practices outlined in the wider [Quality assurance of code for analysis and research guidance](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html).
 Code that applies these good practices are refered to as reproducible analytical pipelines (RAP).

 Analysis team managers should not need an in-depth understanding of the code produced by their team.
-However, they should be able to asses whether adequate quality assurance is being applied to the development of the analysis.
+However, they should be confident that the approach the team has taken is appropriate given the user need, and that proportionate quality assurance is being applied to the development and running of the analysis.

 ## Analysis as code is beneficial